scalawithcats/scala-with-cats/src/pages/monads/writer.md

 a.written
 ```

-or we can extract log and result at the same time
-using the `run` method:
+We can extract both values at the same time using the `run` method:

 ```tut:book
 val (log, result) = b.run